oddbird/oddleventy/content/blog/2021/containerqueries.md

 ```

 At the second breakpoint, the text for the quote and the attribution gets bigger, the background changes color, and the overall shape of the `blockquote` changes by way of a `clip-path`.

+{{ embed.figure(
+  data=[{'img': 'blog/2021/break2.jpg',
+          alt: 'blockquote with magenta background and clip-path'}],
+  caption='At a wider breakpoint, the blockquote gets a
+  clip-path and a different background color.'
+) }}

 ```scss
 @container (min-width: 60em) {